Intermittent Fasting for Women | Hormones | Safety | Benefits | Schedules

 Furthermore, fasting can prevent neurodegenerative diseases such as dementia, Alzheimer’s disease, and Parkinson’s disease due to autophagy (Raefsky et al. 201713).

-In addition to autophagy, the reduction of inflammation in the body also contributes to the anti-aging effect of fasting.
+In addition to autophagy, reducing inflammation in the body also contributes to the anti-aging effect of fasting.

 Fasting lowers blood sugar and insulin levels, which reduces inflammatory markers and free radicals that cause disease.

-Accordingly, a recent study suggests that increased life expectancy is a significant benefit of intermittent fasting (Catterson et al. 201814).
+Accordingly, a recent study suggests that increased life expectancy significantly benefits intermittent fasting (Catterson et al. 201814).

-Moreover, numerous studies also show intermittent fasting can lower inflammatory markers that contribute to weight gain and insulin resistance (Faris et al. 201215).
+Moreover, numerous studies also show intermittent fasting can lower inflammatory markers contributing to weight gain and insulin resistance (Faris et al. 201215).